thandhla/nexusbase-api/README.md

 # NexusBase

-Data management app
+Django api for Nexusbase.
+A data management app

-# Tech stack
-- Django
-- React